Saint Petersburg Entry Requirements

 Prohibited Items

-- Narcotics and psychotropic substances - severe criminal penalties apply
+- Narcotics and psychotropic substances - illegal

-- Pornographic materials in any form
+- Pornographic materials - prohibited

 Restricted Items